Danamir/logitech-scripts/README.md

 Handle gestures, short click, and long click actions with the G Selector button.
 Keep G Selector initial functionality.

 Configure the smartButton variable to your assigned G Selector button, by default 6 is the "snipe" button.
+Set `smartButton8Way` to `true` to enable 8-way gestures with narrower directions, by default handle 4-way gestures.
 Create macros and alter the Left/Right/Up/Down/... `PlayMacro("MacroName")` sections of the code.
 Or write directly `PressKey()` and `ReleaseKey()` actions.